Gravitational Polarizability of Schwarzschild Black Holes: Gravitational dispersion relations

 the spherical symmetry relation \eqref{eq:spherical} and the reality condition \eqref{eq:Wight_star}, one obtains ($\Delta(\omega)\equiv\tilde \Delta_+(\omega)$)

 which is in agreement with equations (3.36) and (3.37) of \cite{Goldberger:2020fot}.
-Moreover, combining the large distance limit equal time commutator $[h_L(t,r{\bf \hat n}),h_{L'}(t,r{\bf\hat n'})]$ vanishes, as it can consistently be obtained from the EFT formula \eqref{eq:bulk2pt} or the results with the three different boundary conditions \eqref{eq:hhB},\eqref{eq:2ptUMbis},\eqref{eq:hhHH}.
+Moreover, it can be verified that the large distance limit of the equal time commutator $[h_L(t,r{\bf \hat n}),h_{L'}(t,r'{\bf\hat n'})]$ vanishes, for both the EFT formula \eqref{eq:bulk2pt} and the result of the full theory with the three different boundary conditions \eqref{eq:hhB},\eqref{eq:2ptUMbis},\eqref{eq:hhHH}.

 Using the analyticity property of $\tilde G_{\text{R}}^{LL'}$ (and that $\tilde G_R(\omega)\to 0$ as $\omega\to\infty$ in the complex plane) one gets

 from which the usual Kramers-Kronig relations follow